Beavers return to Dorset after being extinct for 400 years

 “It’s an incredible achievement for all the team and everyone involved with the project.
 Releasing a keystone species back here at Mapperton Wildlands is a huge milestone for us, especially as they have been absent from the landscape for such a long time.”

-Beavers are a species native to Britain yet were hunted to extinction around 400 years ago as they were prized for their fur, meat and castoreum glands which were used for medicinal and cosmetic purposes.
+Beavers are a species native to Britain, but were hunted to extinction around 400 years ago.
+The creatures were killed for their fur and their meat, and the oil from their castoreum glands was used for medicinal and cosmetic purposes.

-They help in conserving landscapes and alleviate floods due to their natural dam-building skills.
+Beavers help to conserve landscapes and alleviate floods due to their natural dam-building skills.

-In Devon, the animals were returned to the River Otter in 2008 as a part of a five-year study which proved successful after the land where the beavers lived remained a lush green, while adjacent land turned a parched yellow amid hot, dry weather conditions.
+In Devon, the animals were returned to the River Otter in 2008 as a part of a five-year study, which was proved to have been successful when the land where the beavers lived remained a lush green while adjacent land turned a parched yellow during hot, dry weather conditions.

-Luke Montagu, Viscount Hinchingbrooke of the Mapperton Estate, said: “The arrival of beavers is a major milestone for our rewilding project Mapperton Wildlands.
-They are such impressive animals and within a few days have already got to work building dams and creating new wetland.
+Viscount Hinchingbrooke, the owner of the Mapperton estate, said: “The arrival of beavers is a major milestone for our rewilding project, Mapperton Wildlands.
+They are such impressive animals, and within a few days have already got to work building dams and creating new wetland.

-“And while we recognise that they can cause problems when not properly managed, our beavers are safely contained in a well-constructed enclosure.

 Register for free to continue reading